-A. Insured Status (Additional Insured): Borrower shall provide insured status naming the City of Oakland, its councilmembers, directors, officers, agents, employees and volunteers as insured's under the Commercial General Liability policy.
-General Liability coverage can be provided in the form of an endorsement to Borrower's insurance (at least as broad as ISO Form CG 20 10 (11/85) or both CG 20 10 and CG 20 37 forms, if later revisions used).
-If Borrower submits the ACORD Insurance Certificate, the insured status endorsement must be set forth on an ISO form CG 20 10 (or equivalent).
-A STATEMENT OF ADDITIONAL INSURED STATUS ON THE ACORD INSURANCE CERTIFICATE FORM IS INSUFFICIENT AND WILL BE REJECTED AS PROOF OF MEETING THIS REQUIREMENT.
+A. Insured Status (Additional Insured): Borrower shall provide insured status naming the City of Oakland, its councilmembers, directors, officers, agents, employees and volunteers as

-B. Loss Payee: Borrower must ensure that the City of Oakland, its Councilmembers, directors, officers, agents, employees and volunteers are named as Loss Payee in the Builders' Risk Insurance and Property Insurance.
-Borrower shall provide appropriate Loss Payee endorsement as proof of meeting this requirement.

-C. Cancellation Notice: 30-day prior written notice of termination or material change in coverage and 10-day prior written notice of cancellation for non-payment.

-D. The Worker's Compensation policy shall be endorsed with a waiver of subrogation in favor of the City for all work performed by the contractor, its employees, agents and subcontractors.

-E. Cross-liability coverage as provided under standard ISO forms' separation of insureds clause.

-F. Certificate holder is to be the same person and address as indicated in the "Notices" section of this Agreement.

-G. Insurer must carry an A.M.
-Best Rating of A VII, or better.
+- B. Loss Payee: Borrower must ensure that the City of Oakland, its Councilmembers, directors, officers, agents, employees and volunteers are named as Loss Payee in the Builders' Risk Insurance and Property Insurance.
+Borrower shall provide appropriate Loss Payee endorsement as proof of meeting this requirement. - C. Cancellation Notice: 30-day prior written notice of termination or material change in coverage and 10-day prior written notice of cancellation for non-payment. - D. The Worker's Compensation policy shall be endorsed with a waiver of subrogation in favor of the City for all work performed by the contractor, its employees, agents and subcontractors. - E. Cross-liability coverage as provided under standard ISO forms' separation of insureds clause. - F. Certificate holder is to be the same person and address as indicated in the "Notices" section of this Agreement. - G. Insurer must carry an A.M.
+Best Rating of A VII, or better. - III.

-III.
 Replacement of Coverage